LesFerch/WinSetView/README.md

 4. Run **WinSetView.exe**.
 5. If you skipped step 3, then, in the SmartScreen window, click **More info** and then **Run anyway**.

-**Note**: If the app does not launch or you wish to read more about SmartScreen prompts, please see: [Download Help Guide](./DownloadHelp.md)
+**Note**: If your security software blocks the download or the app does not launch or you wish to read more about SmartScreen prompts, please see: [Download Help Guide](./DownloadHelp.md)

 # How to Use